ditac/performance-analyzer/docs/READER.md

 process after a few days processing metrics was constant around 400mb.
 This needs further investigation on smaller instance types.

+#### RequestEvents

+The Performance Analyzer plugin currently tracks two different types of events.
+* HTTP requests - These are events emitted when we receive and respond to a customer request.
+* Shard requests - These are internal requests that are generated from a single customer request.
+For example - a single http search request from the customer on an index with multiple shards can result in multiple shardQuery and shardFetch events.

+In some edge cases, the writer plugin might emit a start event but not an end event.
+For example if Elasticsearch crashes and restarts.
+In order to handle such cases we take the following steps -
+    * We ignore end events if start events are not emitted.
+    * If we have a start event and a missing end event, we have a concept of expiry.
+Operations that exceed a certain threshold are marked stale and ignored.
+    * There are certain operations which run from start to finish on a single thread.
+Shard operations are a good example of this.
+For such operations, we assume that the operation has ended, if we see a new operation being executed on the same thread.

+#### OS/Node samples
+OS and node statistics samples are collected every 5 seconds and updated.
+The reader process, checks shared memory for changes every 2.5 seconds to make sure we dont miss any updates.

 #### Alignment

 The plugin and the perf analyzer are separate applications and there is no explicit co-ordination between them.
 The plugin emits periodic information like cpu utilization for a given time period.
+But, the reader on the other hand will be exposing metrics for a different period.
+For example - The plugin emits "CPU_Utilization" metric at 7, 12, 18 and 23.
+The reader snapshots are at 5, 10, 15 and 20.

+One approach to solve this problem is for the plugin to emit metrics at a very specific time.
+Given that the plugin is emitting a large number of events and is also subjected to unpredictable events like GC pauses, its very likely that there will be a skew in the time at which the plugin metrics are emitted.
+Instead, if we can infer the value of metrics at a given time with the time weighted average, we dont need explicit synchronization across the reader and writer.

-To handle this scenario snapshots expose an alignment function which can return the value across arbitrary time windows.
-It does this by calculating time weighted average for metrics across windows.
+All snapshots expose an alignment function which will return the time weighted average for metrics in the requested time range.
+If there are missing snapshots, then the alignment function will return 0.

-* Is there a simpler approach?
-Why is alignment even necessary?
-The metrics written by the writer are not perfectly aligned.
-Additionally, unpredictable events like garbage collection can add a skew to metric publishing.

-* What happens when there are missing snapshots?
-No metrics are emitted.

-* What happens if there are multiple snapshots in the same window?
-The latest snapshot is considered.
-The correct approach is to weight the metrics collected in each snapshot by the snapshot window size.
+There is a corner case where we can have multiple samples for the time period that need to be algined.
+In this case, we currently only consider the latest sample.
+As an improvement we can consider the weighted average for all samples.

 #### Correlation

-We can correlate data from different events emitted by Elasticsearch.
-A key example for resource metrics is we get operating system metrics emitted every 5 seconds.
-This provides us with information such as cpu utilization and disk io at a thread level.
+We can correlate data between different events to generate fine grained metrics.
+For example lets consider OS statistics, which are emitted by the writer plugin every 5 seconds.
+This provides us with information such as cpu and disk utilization on a per thread basis.
 Additionally, Elasticsearch events like shardbulk and shardsearch give us information about the tasks that were being carried out on those threads.
-Using this information we can calculate the resources used at a task level.
+By correlating these two,we can calculate the resources used at a task level.

-* How does sql make it easier to read and maintain.
-Filters/aggregations and tables in sql make it easy to work with multiple rows of data at the same time declaratively.
+On a large Elasticsearch cluster we often see hundreds of thousands of events coupled with hundreds of threads.Filters/aggregations in sql make it easy to work with such large amounts of data at the same time declaratively.
 SQL is also more concise compared to for loops and thus easier to read and maintain.

-#### RequestMetrics

-* Types of requests
-We currently have different kinds of requests.
-There are HTTP requests and shard level requests like shardBulk, shardQuery and shardFetch.
-We have an http event that is emitted when a customer bulk request was received and another event emitted when a customer bulk request was completed.

-* Missing events
-There are a few design decisions that need to be made around how we plan to handle cases where events might be missing.
-    * We ignore end events if start events are not emitted.
-    * If we have a start event and a missing end event, we have a concept of expiry.
-Operations that exceed a certain threshold are marked stale and ignored.
-    * There are certain operations which run from start to finish on a single thread.
-Shard operations are a good example of this.
-For such operations, we assume that the operation has ended if we see a new operation being executed on the same thread.

-#### OS/Node metrics
-OS and node metrics are collected every 5 seconds and updated.
-Hence, we poll for these metrics every 2.5 seconds to make sure we dont miss any updates.

-* Multiple events within the same window
-Sometimes because of GC pauses we might have more than one event in the same window.
-In these cases we only consider the latest datapoint and ignore the rest.

 ### MetricsDB